 - prepare the assessment of the Leadership Team

-- The main issues considered by the Remuneration Committee were approving the short-term incentive (STI) results for 2013, reviewing the remuneration for the Leadership Team, following up progress on 2014 bonus performance criteria, and approving the Long-Term Incentive Programme (LTI) 2012–2014 nominations.
-The remuneration committee approved the renewed STI framework design for 2015 and new Long-Term Incentive programme for 2015.
+- The main issues considered by the Remuneration Committee were approving the short-term incentive (STI) results for 2014, reviewing the remuneration for the Leadership Team, following up progress on 2015 bonus performance criteria, and approving the Long-Term Incentive Programme (LTI) 2015 nominations.
+The remuneration committee approved STI framework for 2016 and Long-Term Incentive program for year 2016.

 Audit and Risk Committee (ARC)

 The ARC comprises at least three non-executive directors who are independent of the company and out of whom at least one member shall be independent of the significant shareholders.
+The Chairman and the members are elected by the Board.
 At least one committee member must have expertise in accounting, bookkeeping or auditing.
-One of Tieto's Legal Counsels acts as secretary of the meetings.
+One of Tieto’s Legal Counsels acts as secretary of the meetings.

 Based on the Board’s decision, the ARC was composed of